semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ## Overview

-Semaphore uses YAML for [pipeline](../using-semaphore/pipelines) definition.
+Semaphore uses YAML for the definition of [pipeline](../using-semaphore/pipelines).
 Every Semaphore project requires at least one pipeline to work.
 If you don't want to write pipelines by hand, you can use the [visual workflow editor](../using-semaphore/jobs#workflow-editor).

 ### Execution order {#order}

 You cannot assume that [`jobs`](#jobs) in the same [`task`](#task) run in any particular order.
-They run in parallel on an resouce availability basis.
+They run in parallel on a resource availability basis.

 To force execution order, you must use [`block dependencies`](#dependencies-in-blocks).
 Semaphore only starts a `block` when all their dependencies are completed.

 ### Comments {#comments}

-Lines begining with `#` are considered comments and are ignored by the YAML parser.
+Lines beginning with `#` are considered comments and are ignored by the YAML parser.

 ## version {#version}